LogoA General One-Shot Multimodal Active Perception Framework for Robotic Manipulation: Task-Oriented Optimal Viewpoint Prediction

 Abstract

 Active perception in vision-based robotic manipulation aims to move the camera toward more informative observation viewpoints, thereby providing high-quality perceptual inputs for downstream tasks.
-Most existing active perception methods rely on iterative optimization, leading to high time and motion costs, and are tightly coupled with task-specific objectives, which limits their transferability.
+Most existing active perception methods rely on iterative optimization, leading to high time and motion costs, and are often tightly coupled with specific task formulations, which limits their transferability.
 In this paper, we propose a general one-shot multimodal active perception framework for robotic manipulation.
-The framework enables direct inference of optimal viewpoints and comprises a data collection pipeline and an optimal viewpoint prediction network.
-Specifically, the framework decouples viewpoint quality evaluation from the overall architecture, supporting heterogeneous task requirements.
-Optimal viewpoints are defined through systematic sampling and evaluation of candidate viewpoints, after which large-scale training datasets are constructed via domain randomization.
-Moreover, a multimodal optimal viewpoint prediction network is developed, leveraging cross-attention to align and fuse multimodal features and directly predict camera pose adjustments.
-The proposed framework is instantiated in robotic grasping under viewpoint-constrained environments.
-Experimental results demonstrate that active perception guided by the framework significantly improves grasp success rates.
-Notably, real-world evaluations achieve nearly double the grasp success rate and enable seamless sim-to-real transfer without additional fine-tuning, demonstrating the effectiveness of the proposed framework.
+The framework comprises a dataset construction pipeline and an optimal viewpoint prediction network.
+First, task-oriented optimal viewpoints are obtained through systematic candidate-view sampling, task-adaptable viewpoint quality evaluation, and multi-mode clustering of high-quality viewpoint candidates.
+Large-scale training datasets are constructed via domain randomization using the resulting viewpoint labels.
+Subsequently, an optimal viewpoint prediction network is developed, which leverages multimodal self-attention to align and fuse visual and geometric features, directly predicting the required camera pose adjustments.
+Experiments in both simulation and real-world scenarios show that MVPNet achieves better robotic grasping performance than state-of-the-art active perception baselines under the same single-viewpoint-adjustment setting.
+The same framework is further extended to barcode recognition and object-centric view quality optimization, validating its generality across heterogeneous perception objectives.

 Main Contribution

-We propose a data-driven multimodal active perception framework that directly predicts the optimal observation viewpoint, enabling improved perception with only a single relook, and generalizes across different tasks.
+We propose a data-driven multimodal active perception framework that directly predicts the task-oriented optimal observation viewpoint, enabling improved perception with only a single viewpoint adjustment and generalization across tasks.
 The main contributions of our work are summarized as follows:

-• A general one-shot multimodal active perception framework is proposed, comprising a data collection pipeline and an optimal viewpoint prediction network.
+• A general one-shot multimodal active perception framework is proposed, comprising a dataset construction pipeline and an optimal viewpoint prediction network.
 This framework enables the unified modeling of diverse task requirements, thereby extending its applicability to a broader range of task scenarios.

-• An optimal observation viewpoint data collection pipeline is established, in which optimal viewpoints are defined through task-specific viewpoint quality evaluation functions, and large-scale datasets are constructed via domain randomization.
+• A dataset construction pipeline for task-oriented optimal observation viewpoints is established, in which optimal viewpoints are defined through task-specific viewpoint quality evaluation functions.
+Using the resulting viewpoint labels, large-scale datasets are constructed via domain randomization.

 • An optimal observation viewpoint prediction network is developed.
-Utilizing the cross-attention mechanism, this network aligns and fuses multimodal features to predict the required camera pose adjustment.
+By applying self-attention across the concatenated multimodal features, this network effectively aligns and fuses 2D visual and 3D geometric information to predict the required camera pose adjustment.

 Framework Overview